UPDATED: May 29, 2020 (I am now doing periodic, not daily updates)

 Unless Panama starts testing more, the number of new cases each day is unlikely to drop much.
 Typically, Panama tests less than 1000 people a day.
 With such low testing numbers, many cases are unidentified.
 These unidentified cases unwittingly infect others with Covid19.
 Many of these newly infected people are also not tested, and so the new infection wave continues.

 Without a consistently higher number of daily tests (and contact tracing), the number of new cases will not keep diminishing.
 More testing, at least 1000 tests a day, is needed to put a stop to people getting infected.
 Unfortunately, at this time Panama does not seem to have the capacity to increase testing.

 Cases by Location

-They have improved the location map (see image above) by making the locations of coronavirus cases (the red dots) more precise.
-You can find out more about the number of cases in each red dot area by clicking this link.
-Then click on a red dot and info will display about the coronavirus cases in each “red dot” area.
+You can find out the number of cases represented by each red dot area by clicking this link.
+Then click on a red dot and info will display the coronavirus cases in each “red dot” area.

 You Can Help

 Panama’s strict measures seem to be quelling the virus, but they are having a devastating impact on the people whose livelihoods have been eliminated or severely impacted by Panama’s strict quarantine.
 Even with the opening of the economy, the impacts will be long-lasting.

 Many of the people in need could be your neighbors, the staff from your favorite restaurant, or your taxi driver.
 If you have a financial cushion, you can help them.
 Here is one thing you could do: When you go shopping during your 2-hour time slot, pick up some extra food.
 Rice and beans are always useful.
 It doesn’t have to be a lot of food or expensive.
 Imagine you are a mom or dad struggling to feed your kids, anything is appreciated.
 Of course, not everyone can do this.
 But if you are financially able, please drop off some food to some folks you think may be struggling during this pandemic.